tsirbunen/rate_a_day/README.md

 Note: running integration tests is very time consuming as the app is built every time anew.

 Note: The test pyramid does not have the recommended shape (_i.e._ unit tests count >> widget tests count >> integration tests count).
 The integration tests were favored over widget tests mainly because the app is very small and simple.
 Also the widgets mainly interact with each other through the well-unit-tested data bloc, and testing each widget in isolation would have required mocking their environment (which would not have been much different from actual integration tests).

+### Deployment

+Build the app with

+`flutter build web`

+Drag the directory **/build/web/** to Netlify.

+### Privacy

+No personal data is collected or given to any other party.
+If daily evaluations are made with the RATE A DAY app, then only the evaluation data is saved to the mobile phone.
+The saved data for one day contains the date, the rating (happy or not) and the did learn new (true or false) parameters.
+Data is saved as a list of three numbers.